25 Worst Customer Service Mistakes and What They Cost You

 We as customers are tolerating poor experiences with airlines, cable companies and inattentive wait staff at restaurants far more often than we should.

-But what makes a support experience bad?
+But what makes a customer service experience bad?
 Simply put, it’s when things start to get difficult for the customer.
 It’s difficulty of reaching a support agent, limiting support options or making customers wait too long for an answer.
 It could also mean not solving the customer’s problem at all.

 It’s true that companies with bad service survive all the time.
 However bad service is expensive, erodes customer trust and hurts profit margins.
 If left unchecked, things can get a lot worse: